 The wedding rehearsal was filled with good-natured humor and camaraderie.
 Afterwards, we moved on to the restaurant.
 After a fine dinner, I was approached by the couple to-be and asked if I would tend bar at the reception.

-The only other occasion in life that found me similarly speechless was the time I was asked out by Naomi Watts.
-And then Diane Lane.
-On the same day.
+The only other occasion in life that found me similarly speechless was the time I was asked out by Naomi Watts and Diane Lane on the same day.
 (But that’s another blog for another day.)

 Meanwhile, the other part of me (my inner wedding guest) was screaming.
-“I took a day off of work!
+“I took an unpaid day off of work!
 Rented a tuxedo!
 And bought you a freaking wedding present!
 And now you want me to work at your wedding?”

 Of course, had I known the reception was going to be held in the event room of the bride’s apartment complex, and that bartending meant dispensing cans of soda, I might have said yes.